parhambt/parhambt/README.md

 - a programmer  who is interested in building smart machines using Python.
 - a big fan of Linux and The ideology of open source software
+- i am living in iran and i am 17 years old

 Activity and learning in the fields of artificial intelligence and computer vision and data science and always interested in learning new things

 ### language and skills